 Research suggests that 70 to 90 per cent of people who have made a lethal attempt, or died by suicide, were suffering from one or more unmanaged mental health issues – such as protracted depression or anxiety, bi-polarity, psychosis, and/or substance abuse.
 While the presence of an unmanaged mental health issue is strongly associated with suicide, it is important to note that most people assessed with a mental illness are not at risk of suicide, and that few suicides are wholly the result of a mental illness.

 Yes, there is evidence to show that ‘copycat suicides’ do occur under some circumstances.
 If someone is already vulnerable (depressed, anxious, isolated, has made a previous attempt, and/or is showing other warning signs), one suicide can trigger another.
 “Copycat suicides” or “suicide contagion” is most pronounced when someone loses someone close to them.
 Youth also appear to be especially vulnerable.
 Other conditions that can increase the risk of ‘copycat suicides’ are high profile, sensational portrayals of suicide in the media, or inadvertent glorification of a suicide victim.

-The pain you are experiencing probably feels unbearable.
-You might feel as if you have no other choice or no other options, but suicide is not your only choice; there are resources available and people who want to help you.
+Feeling like you can no longer cope?
+You might feel as if you have no other choice or no other options, but suicide is not your only choice; there are resources and people available to help you.

 Youth Crisis Line

 A confidential, anonymous peer support service operated by trained youth answering calls from other youth.